UJ Professor comments on Oscar Pistorius case

 Beijing delegation visits UJ

-A delegation from the School of Law of Beijing Normal University, including the Dean, visited the Faculty of Law at the University of Johannesburg on 5 November 2012.
+A delegation from the School of Law of Beijing Normal University, including the Dean, visited the Faculty of Law at the University of Johannesburg.
 A seminar was held on the criminal justice system in China and a cooperation agreement was concluded.
 The delegation from the Beijing Normal University consisted of Prof. Zhao Bingzhi (Dean of the College for Criminal Law Science and the Law School), Prof. Wang Xiumei (assistant of the Dean of the College for Criminal Law Science), Prof. Lu Jianping (Executive Dean of the College for Criminal Law Science), Prof. Song Yinghui (Vice-Dean of the College for Criminal Law Science), Prof. Liu Guangsan (College for Criminal Law Science) and Prof. Wang Zhixiang (College for Criminal Law Science).

 Representatives from the School of Law of Beijing Normal University as well as the Law Faculty of the University of Johannesburg

-UJ Law Clinic- "BEST COMMUNITY ENGAGEMENT PROJECT 1ST PRIZE 2012"
+UJ Law Clinic- "BEST COMMUNITY ENGAGEMENT PROJECT"

 The UJ Law Clinic won the above-mentioned first prize at the "UJ Alumni & Community Engagement Awards evening".
 The evening was hosted by Prof. Ihron Rensburg and Prof. Adam Habib.
 Prof. Derek van der Merwe also attended this prestigious event along with alumni who have made a mark in society.